charnameRed/avpartialspoof/README.md

 ```

-## Our code is under optimizing, to be released soon
+## Our code is being optimized, to be released soon